stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

     If you are using several entity managers, take care to register the filter for the right ones.

-To disable the behaviour, e.g. for admin users who may see deleted items, disable the filter.
+To disable the behavior, e.g. for admin users who may see deleted items, disable the filter.
 Here is an example:

 .. code-block:: php